JamesCKorte/mrbias/documentation/basic_analysis_relaxometry.md

 ## Expected output from analysis
-Once the example analysis script has completed running on your computer, you should now have two new folders in the directory "mrbias/examples/output".
+Once the example analysis script has completed running on your computer, you should have two new folders in the directory "mrbias/examples/output".
 Both folders should start with "PMCC_SIEMENS-Skyra-3p0T..." and will have a structure similar to that shown in Figure 8.
-The output folder includes a PDF report (mri_bias.pdf), a logfile of the analysis (mri_bias.txt), a datamap (data_map_000.csv) to link sequence details to their related analysis sub-directory, and a sub-directory for each model fit (t1_vfa..., t1_vir..., t2_mse...).
+The output folder includes a PDF report (mri_bias.pdf), a logfile of the analysis (mri_bias.txt), a datamap (data_map_000.csv) to link sequence details to their related model fit directory, and directory for each model fit (t1_vfa..., t1_vir..., t2_mse...).

 <figure>
   <img src="./assets/relaxometry_testsetA_output_directory.PNG" alt="TODO">